 - mural cholesteatoma

 Conventional non-contrast MR imaging with diffusion-weighted imaging is recommended in all patients with a suspicion of cholesteatoma.
-Especially in patients with previous surgery for cholesteatoma an MRI should be performed since recurrence or residual tumour can be detected with great accuracy.
-If negative it can avoid a "second look" surgery.
-It is important to prepare the patient for the examination (clear the external auditory canal or the postoperative cavity) to avoid false positive diagnosis.
+An MRI should be performed especially in patients with previous surgery for cholesteatoma since recurrence or residual tumour can be detected with great accuracy.
+If negative, it can obviate "second look" surgery.
+It is important to prepare the patient for the examination (clear the external auditory canal or the postoperative cavity) to avoid a false positive diagnosis.

-The standard examination is a T2 weighted series in the coronal and axial plane, followed by a non-EP DWI series (b-values 0, 1000).
+The standard examination is a T2-weighted series in the coronal and axial plane, followed by a non-echoplanar DWI series (b-values 0, 1000).
 On the DWI images with b-value 1000 s/mm2, a cholesteatoma becomes apparent as a hyperintense area.
 The signal intensity should be higher than visible on the DWI images with b-value 0 s/mm2.
-On the ADC-map low-signal should be visible in the same area, confirming the presence of diffusion restriction.
+On the ADC map, low signal should be visible in the same area, confirming the presence of diffusion restriction.

-CT-scan should be added in those cases where a cholesteatoma is detected with MRI.
-CT is needed for preoperative planning (reconstruction of ossicles if needed) and to exclude perforation of the bony tegmen.
+A CT scan should be added in those cases where a cholesteatoma is detected with MRI.
+CT is required for preoperative planning (reconstruction of ossicles if needed) and to exclude perforation of the bony tegmen.

 Pars flaccida cholesteatoma originates in Prussak's space and usually extends posteriorly.

 Pars tensa cholesteatoma originates in posterior mesotympanum and tends to extend posteromedially.